Sarthak32/Artisto/README.md

 # Artisto
 <p> Artisto is a full-stack web application built using the MERN stack.
-It utilizes AI image generation to replicate the style of a given image using the Stable Diffusion API.
+It utilizes AI image generation to replicate the style of a given image using Replicate AI's Stable Diffusion API.
  </p>

 ## Technologies Used